FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/Certifications_compliance.md

 ### FIPS 140-2

-The current version of this product (Gateway <span class="mc-variable axway_variables.Component_long_version variable">6.17.3</span>) is FIPS 140-2 level 1 compliant.
+The current version of this product (Gateway {{< Gateway/componentlongversion  >}}) is FIPS 140-2 level 1 compliant.
 This compliance is valid on the following platforms:

 -   Linux-x86-32
 -   Linux-x86-64